jlgrock/jlgrock.github.io/_posts/2020/2020-06-29-the-world-of-video-editing.md

 5. In the long run, you aren't going to want to be using your laptop monitor for video editing.
 Turns out, that's a "nice to have".
 If you export it and put it on a TV, you'll see how it looks on a TV.
 It'll take longer to test it, but if you have more time than money, do this.
 Switch when that equation flips (e.g, you have more money than time).

+# Update 1/26/2021

+My brother bought a new MacBook Pro for about 6 months now for his business.
+He's been working on it daily.
+He is using mostly Davinci Resolve, but he has no qualms as he said it is the best computer he has used yet for video editing.